-5 A12 Chelmsford to A120 widening scheme, Consultation documents 2019, June 2021 & November 2021
+&lt;sup>5 A12 Chelmsford to A120 widening scheme, Consultation documents 2019, June 2021 & November 2021

-- mini-roundabout serving the B1022 and B1023 will remain, the link road will provide some relief.
-As part of this work, the northern section of Messing Road will connect with the link road whilst the southern section will become a cul-de-sac to facilitate pedestrian access. - 7.11 It has been confirmed by the promoters of the site allocations in the Neighbourhood Plan that the portions of the first phase link road indicated on Map 7.4 are deliverable and will not compromise the overall viability of these developments. - 7.12 The first phase of the link road will be incorporated into the allocated sites at Highland Nursery and Elms Farm (Map 7.4).
+- 7.11 It has been confirmed by the promoters of the site allocations in the Neighbourhood Plan that the portions of the first phase link road indicated on Map 7.4 are deliverable and will not compromise the overall viability of these developments (see the Housing Topic Paper). - 7.12 The first phase of the link road will be incorporated into the allocated sites at Highland Nursery and Elms Farm (Map 7.4).
 However the centre section of this road lies in the parish of Messing and, although this land was offered on the Call for Sites, it is outside the scope of this Neighbourhood Plan.
-Additional phases of works to be delivered outside of this Neighbourhood Plan through future plan making would connect the first phases together. - 7.13 Also outside of this Neighbourhood Plan, it remains a future aspiration that future phases of the northern link road may include a connection from Kelvedon Road (B1023) through to Grange Road.
+Additional phases of works to be delivered outside of this Neighbourhood Plan through future plan making would connect the first phases together.
+The deliverability of the first stages of the link road has been confirmed by the developer and common ground regarding the eventual completion of the 'missing link' has been established with Messing cum Inworth PC (See the Housing Topic Paper in TNP Evidence Base Documents). - 7.13 Also outside of this Neighbourhood Plan, it remains a future aspiration that future phases of the northern link road may include a connection from Kelvedon Road (B1023) through to Grange Road.
 This would complete the alternative western route around Tiptree.
 It would also provide an alternative to the Vine Road/Kelvedon Road junction which is likely to become a pressure point at peak times as development in the area leads to more cars trying to turn out of Vine Road into Kelvedon Road at a place where the sight line to the right is poor.
-This problem is exacerbated by both its location opposite Baynards Primary School and the increased traffic in Kelvedon Road resulting from the new A12 junction.
-This future link road extension would relieve the pressure resulting from future development in the Grange Road area and help ensure that the route via Grange Road and Braxted Park Road remains a viable alternative for A12 southbound traffic.
+This problem is exacerbated by both its location opposite Baynards Primary School and the increased traffic in

+Kelvedon Road resulting from the new A12 junction.
+This future link road extension would relieve the pressure resulting from future development in the Grange Road area and help ensure that the route via Grange Road and Braxted Park Road remains a viable alternative for southbound traffic heading for the A12.

 7.14 An earlier Review of Transport Issues raised by the Tiptree Neighbourhood Plan (Cottee Transport Planning, January 2021, updated April 2021) states, 'the volumes of traffic predicted by National Highways to use the B1023 through Inworth are unlikely to be sustainable in the long term.
 The traffic impact of the A12 widening scheme on Tiptree and the surrounding road network should be examined further by NH/ECC to ensure a sustainable and balanced traffic distribution strategy'.
 In this respect, the study also includes a high-level assessment which shows that the proposed link roads would clearly have benefits in terms of diverting traffic away from Kelvedon Road/Maypole Road and the double mini roundabout in the village.
-This, and the 2022 Transport Study, is included in the Neighbourhood Plan Submission documents.
+This, and the 2022 Technical Highways Note, is included in the Neighbourhood Plan Evidence Base documents.